mantidproject/mantid/docs/source/tutorials/python_in_mantid/script_generation/03_plot_script_generation.rst

 A script can also be generated for producing a plot!

-* Firsty, use the interface to create and edit a plot in Workbench.
+* Firstly, use the interface to create and edit a plot in Workbench.

 * Click on the `Generate a script` |GenerateAScript.png| toolbar button and save the script to file or clipboard.